http2jp/http2-frame-test-case/README.md

 For the HEADERS frame,
 "header_block_fragment" is carefully created just by using the static table.
-If you decode "header_block_fragment" in step 1 and encode again in step 2, you would otain a different "wire" since encoding algorithms of HPACK is not unique,
+If you decode "header_block_fragment" in step 1 and encode again in step 2, you would obtain a different "wire" since encoding algorithms of HPACK is not unique,

 ### Error cases

 "frame" is null and "error" is not null.

 1. Decode "wire" to obtain an error code.
-Then check if the error code is a memmber of "error".
+Then check if the error code is a member of "error".

 ## Contribution